 By Henry Cabot Lodge and Theodore Roosevelt in 1895

-In any book which undertakes to tell, no matter how slightly, the story of some of the heroic deeds of American history, that noble figure must always stand in the forefront.
+In any book which undertakes to tell, no matter how slightly, the story of some of the heroic deeds of American history, that noble figure must always stand at the forefront.
 But, to sketch the life of George Washington, even in the barest outline, is to write the history of the events which made the United States independent and gave birth to the American nation.
 Even to give a list of what he did, to name his battles and recount his acts as president, would be beyond the limit and the scope of this book.
-Yet, it is always possible to recall the man and to consider what he was and what he meant for us and for mankind He is worthy the study and the remembrance of all men, and to Americans, he is at once a great glory of their past and an inspiration and an assurance of their future.
+Yet, it is always possible to recall the man and to consider what he was and what he meant for us and mankind; he is worthy of the study and the remembrance of all men, and to Americans, he is at once a great glory of their past and an inspiration and an assurance of their future.

 There is no need to trace him through the events that followed.
-From the time when he drew his sword under the famous elm tree, he was the embodiment of the American Revolution, and without him that revolution would have failed almost at the start.
+From the time he drew his sword under the famous elm tree, he was the embodiment of the American Revolution, and without him, that revolution would have failed almost at the start.
 How he carried it to victory through defeat and trial and every possible obstacle is known to all men.

-“Mr. President: –The great events on which my resignation depended having at length taken place, I have now the honor of offering my sincere congratulations to Congress, and of presenting myself before them, to surrender into their hands the trust committed to me and to claim the indulgence of retiring from the service of my country.
+“Mr. President: –The great events on which my resignation depended having at length taken place, I have now the honor of offering my sincere congratulations to Congress and of presenting myself before them, to surrender into their hands the trust committed to me and to claim the indulgence of retiring from the service of my country.

 Happy in the confirmation of our independence and sovereignty and pleased with the opportunity afforded the United States of becoming a respectable nation, I resign with satisfaction the appointment I accepted with diffidence; a diffidence in my abilities to accomplish so arduous a task, which, however, was superseded by a confidence in the rectitude of our cause, the support of the supreme power of the Union, and the patronage of Heaven.

-The successful termination of the war has verified the most sanguine expectations, and my gratitude for the interposition of Providence and the assistance I have received from my countrymen increases with every review of the momentous contest.
+The successful termination of the war has verified the most optimistic expectations, and my gratitude for the interposition of Providence and the assistance I have received from my countrymen increases with every review of the momentous contest.